• My Story

 Your Partner Is Physically Violent

 Your partner may hit, kick, or push you.
 They may also throw things at you or hold you against your will.
-If you are being physically abused, it is important to contact family law solicitors Bradford.
+If you are being physically abused, it is important to contact a family lawyer.
 They will be able to help you get a restraining order against your partner.
 You should also contact the police so that they can investigate the situation.

 Your Partner Is Sexually Abusive